 General Naming Conventions

-CS/GNC10 Do use meaningnames for various types, functions, variables, constructs and types.
+CS/GNC10 Do use meaningfull names for various types, functions, variables, constructs and types.

 CS/GNC20 You should not use of shortenings or contractions as parts of identifier names.
 For example, use “GetWindow” rather than “GetWin”.
 For functions of common types, thread procs, window procedures, dialog procedures use the common suffixes for these “ThreadProc”, “DialogProc”, “WndProc”.